 When you have trained seriously for a couple of years, you will experience that more training is needed before you get significant improvements.
-At this time you get the feeling of a training vacuum.
+At this time, you get the feeling of a training vacuum.
 You train more than you have ever done before, but your form does not change at all.

 This is a critical moment in every serious riders´ career.
 The expected outcome is that you sooner or later realize that you are not making further progress with the current program.
-You take the consequences and start making things different.
-This could be quitting, switching coach, switching club, different training methods, more training, less training, new bike, new wheels, eating nutritional supplements or getting so desperate that you take drugs.
-But often you will not realize that the problem is a training vacuum, because you have optimized cycling performance through proper training, eating and resting.
-Instead you victimize your coach, club or material because your performance has reached a plateau.
+So you take the consequences and start making things different.
+This could be quitting, switching coach, switching club, other training methods, more training, less training, new bike, new wheels, eating nutritional supplements, or getting so desperate that you take drugs.
+But often, you will not realize that the problem is a training vacuum because you have optimized cycling performance through proper training, eating, and resting.
+Instead, you victimize your coach, club, or material because your routine has reached a plateau.